Corporate Governance

 Evaluating the Effectiveness of the Board of Directors

-As part of our efforts to ensure that the Board of Directors effectively fulfills and further improves its own roles and functions, we conduct an assessment of the effectiveness of the Board of Directors.
-Our most recent assessment of the effectiveness of the Board of Directors was conducted for fiscal 2023, and we are pleased to provide a summary of the results.
+As part of our efforts to ensure that the Board of Directors effectively fulfills and further improves its own roles and functions, we conduct an evaluation of the effectiveness of the Board of Directors.
+Our most recent assessment of the effectiveness of the Board of Directors was conducted for fiscal 2025, and we are pleased to provide a summary of the results.

-The areas of the self-assessment are as follows:
+The areas of the questionnaire are as follows:

-- Efficient operations of the Board of Directors and its systems (no. of agenda items and time allocated)
+- Efficient operation and system of the Board of Directors (number of agenda items, distribution of materials, time allocation, etc.)

-- Number, diversity, and skills of the Board of Directors
+- Composition of the Board of Directors (number of members, skills, diversity, etc.)

-- Status of discussions, explanations, and reports at the Board of Directors
+- Discussions and decision-making at the Board of Directors (discussion environment, etc.)

-- Status of efforts toward issues identified in the previous yearʼs effectiveness evaluation
+- Status of addressing issues raised in last year's effectiveness evaluation

 Status of efforts toward issues identified in the previous yearʼs effectiveness evaluation